-So, let’s talk quickly about how to cut that stress and anxiety down.
+So, let’s talk quickly about how to cut that stress and anxiety down and deal with food guilt.

 It’s okay to feel full